 sometimes.
 I experienced constant confusion."

-fallen and broken her hip.
-She was sitting up in her bed when
+and broken her hip.
+She was sitting up in her bed when she made a

-she made a fist and pulled her hand back suddenly, her target the
+fist and pulled her hand back suddenly, her target the unsuspecting

-unsuspecting medical aide who had called her 'honey.'
+medical aide who had called her 'honey.'
 'Mother!'
-I
+I said firmly.